 There are various rules related to contributing to your SEP plan; our clients should contact us for information.
 For 2023 the maximum contribution is $66,000, which has increased considerably from the 2022 maximum contribution of $61,000.

 There are various rules related to contributing to your IRA; our clients should contact us for information on this.
-For 2019 the maximum contribution for IRA contributions has not changed.
-For those less than 50 years old is $6000.00.
-For those 50 years and older the maximum contribution is $7,000.
+The 2021 maximum contribution for IRA contributions has not changed.
+For those less than 50 years old the maximum contribution is $6000.00 and for those 50 years and older the maximum contribution is $7,000.
 For 2023 these amounts have changed.
 The maximum contribution you can make to your IRA if you are less than 50 years old is $6,500; if you are 50 years or older you can contribute $7,500 to your IRA.

 HSA Annual Contributions